alimagedayad/ror-bot/README.md

 ChopcastBot is an admin chat-based website enables chopcast admins to interact and chat with Telegram Users through admin website built with rails and ReactJS.

+##Links

+You can access the bot from t.me/chopcastbot

 ## Features

 - Realtime chat with possible leads and customers from Telegeram.